allemmbinn/S2NNDS/README.md

 # Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning

-Official implementation of Safe and Stable Neural Network Dynamical Systems for Robot Motion Planning with stability and safety certificates.
+Official implementation of Safe and Stable Neural Network Dynamical Systems(S$^2$-NNDS) for Robot Motion Planning with stability and safety certificates.

 ## Installation